jaspervdj/hakyll/README.markdown

-# Hakyll
+# Hayll

 Hakyll is a simple static site generator library in Haskell.
 It is mostly inspired by [Jekyll](http://github.com/mojombo/jekyll), but I like to believe it is simpler.
-An example site where it is used is
-[my personal homepage](http://jaspervdj.be) of which [the source code](http://jaspervdj.be/snapshot.tar.gz) is available as a reference.
+An example site where it is used is [my personal homepage](http://jaspervdj.be) of which [the source code](http://jaspervdj.be/snapshot.tar.gz) is available as a reference.